raspberrypilearning/rock-band/en/step_5.md

-## Making a Drum
+## Making a drum

 Let's code your drum to make a sound when it's hit.

-You can find the code blocks in the 'Scripts' tab, and they are all colour-coded!
+You can find the code blocks in the Scripts tab, and they are all colour-coded!

-+ Click on the drum sprite, and then drag these 2 blocks into the code area to the right, making sure that they are connected together (like Lego blocks):
++ Click on the drum sprite, and then drag these two blocks into the code area to the right, making sure that they are connected together (like Lego blocks):

 ![screenshot](images/band-code.png)